-- 10.1 The site forms part of a much larger area of land which is allocated as Provisional Open Land (POL) on the Unitary Development Plan (UDP) Proposals Map.
-Planning permission for 95 dwellings has been approved on a significant proportion of the allocation under application reference 2017/90180 and this development is currently under construction.
-Outline consent for seven dwellings has also been approved on two separate parts of the POL allocation to the west of the site under applications 2016/90073 and 2016/90524. - 10.2 The National Planning Policy Framework (NPPF) outlines the government's definition of how sustainable development will be achieved and paragraph 11 of the Framework sets out a presumption in favour of sustainable development. - 10.3 In situations where local planning authorities are unable to demonstrate a five year supply of deliverable housing sites policies which are most important for determining the application are deemed to be out-of-date. - 10.4 As evidenced in recent appeal decisions (e.g. APP/Z4718/W/16/3147937 Land off New Lane, Cleckheaton), the Council is failing to meet its requirement to ensure a five year housing land supply by a substantial margin.
-This is important in the context of paragraph 11 of the NPPF. - 10.5 As the Council is unable to demonstrate a 5 year housing land supply as required by the NPPF, relevant policies relating to housing are considered to be out-of-date.
+- 10.1 The site forms part of a much larger area of land which is allocated as Provisional Open Land (POL) on the Unitary Development Plan (UDP) Proposals Map. - 10.2 The National Planning Policy Framework (NPPF) outlines the government's definition of how sustainable development will be achieved and paragraph 11 of the Framework sets out a presumption in favour of sustainable development. - 10.3 In situations where local planning authorities are unable to demonstrate a five year supply of deliverable housing sites, policies which are most important for determining the application are deemed to be out-of-date. - 10.4 As evidenced in recent appeal decisions (e.g. APP/Z4718/W/16/3147937 Land off New Lane, Cleckheaton), the Council is failing to meet its requirement to ensure a five year housing land supply by a substantial margin.
+This is important in the context of paragraph 11 of the NPPF.

+- 10.5 As the Council is unable to demonstrate a 5 year housing land supply as required by the NPPF, relevant policies relating to housing are considered to be out-of-date.
 Indeed, the housing land supply shortfall is substantial and falls below 3 years.
-Whilst the Council have submitted the emerging Local Plan for examination which, for housing purposes, is predicated on the basis of a five year housing land supply (with the appropriate buffer), the Local Plan has not been through examination and nor has it been adopted.
-Therefore, it is currently the case that the Council are unable to identify a five year supply of specific deliverable housing sites against the requirement. - 10.6 Based on the above, there is a presumption in favour of sustainable development and planning permission should only be refused where there are adverse impacts which would significantly and demonstrably outweigh the benefits.

-10.7 Policy D5 of the UDP relates to development on POL.
+Whilst the PDLP has been through examination, the Local Plan has not yet been adopted and the council is therefore unable to identify a five year supply of specific deliverable housing sites against the requirement. - 10.6 Based on the above, there is a presumption in favour of sustainable development and planning permission should only be refused where there are adverse impacts which would significantly and demonstrably outweigh the benefits. - 10.7 Policy D5 of the UDP relates to development on POL.
 It states: